010-010/bananian/KERNEL.md

 The produced file `arch/arm/boot/zImage` is the kernel.
-Since this is the official stock kernel and the configuration is based on /proc/config.gz on the phone, this kernel should work with KaiOS.
-Note that you have to replace the modules in /system/lib/modules if you want to use it with KaiOS.
+Since this is the official stock kernel and the configuration is based on /proc/config.gz on the phone, this kernel should work with KaiOS, except for some minor incompatibilities (like the slide not working) Note that you have to replace the modules in /system/lib/modules if you want to use it with KaiOS.